Tiger Woods arrested on charge of drink-driving

 Tiger Woods was arrested in the early hours of Monday morning on charges of driving under the influence of alcohol.

-The former world number one was taken into custody near his home on Jupiter Island, Florida, around 3am.
+The former world No1 was taken into custody near his home on Jupiter Island, Florida.
+According to Palm Beach County police, he was arrested at 3am, booked into jail around 7am and released at 10.50am.